Skip to main navigation Skip to search Skip to main content

 Sustainable oxidations and reductions are key to reducing the environmental impact of a range of chemical processes, from the synthesis of fine chemicals (e.g. pharmaceuticals, agrochemicals), to the breakdown of polymers for recycling.

-We are developing the use of enzymes that use readily available and safe oxidants such as hydrogen peroxide and air for chemical synthesis and electrochemical devices.
-For example, we have demonstrated the use of heterologously produced horseradish peroxidase for the oxidation of electron-rich aromatic molecules to their corresponding quinones, and their subsequent tandem reactions to generate more complex structures.
+We are researching enzymes that use readily available and safe oxidants such as hydrogen peroxide and air for chemical synthesis and electrochemical devices.
+For example, we have demonstrated the use of peroxidase enzymes for the oxidation of electron-rich aromatic molecules to their corresponding quinones, and their subsequent tandem reactions to generate more complex structures.

 Scheme showing the oxidation of hydroquinoid molecules to their corresponding quinones, and subsequent further synthetic steps to more complex products

-Selected Publications (For complete list, see publications tab)
+Selected Publications (For complete list, see Research Output tab)

 Nanofabrication

-Using “soft” nanolithographic methods which are able to operate under ambient conditions such as dip-pen nanolithography (DPN) and polymer pen lithography (PPL), we are able to generate surfaces bearing nanoscale features with a variety of chemical properties.
+The fusion of ’top-down’ miniaturisation and ‘bottom-up’ synthesis remains a frontier area of nanotechnology research, with many applications in cell biology, molecular electronics and photonics.
+We have previously worked on soft nanolithographic methods that operate under ambient conditions such as dip-pen nanolithography (DPN) and polymer pen lithography (PPL), which are able to generate surfaces bearing nanoscale features with a variety of chemical properties.
 Notably, we use multi-probe methods enable the parallelised fabrication of large areas (many cm2) while maintaining nanoscale resolution.

-Selected Publications (For complete list, see publications tab)
+Selected Publications (For complete list, see Research Output tab)

 My group